qoala/InvisibleInc-CommunityBugFixes/README.md

 Bug fixes for base game content by the community.
 Depends on Sim Constructor by Cyberboy2000.

 Some bug fixes can be enabled/disabled via campaign options.
+See [FIXES.md](FIXES.md) for details.

 ## Contact